buoyancy99/diffusion-forcing/README.md

 ### 3D-UNet & Temporal Attention Implmentation

-An amazing MIT undergrad [Kiwhan Song](https://www.linkedin.com/in/kiwhan-song/) working with us reimplemented diffusion forcing with 3D-unet & temporal attention at [this repo](https://github.com/kwsong0113/diffusion-forcing-transformer).
-We observe much better results with this improved architecture specialized for video generation, although our paper is exclusively using this repo's non transformer implementation.
+~~An amazing MIT undergrad [Kiwhan Song](https://www.linkedin.com/in/kiwhan-song/) working with us reimplemented diffusion forcing with 3D-unet & temporal attention at [this repo](https://github.com/kwsong0113/diffusion-forcing-transformer).
+We observe much better results with this improved architecture specialized for video generation, although our paper is exclusively using this repo's non transformer implementation.~~ Checkout the `main` branch of the code.

 # Project Instructions